antononcube/MathematicaForPrediction/MarkdownDocuments/A-monad-for-classification-workflows.md

 - The section "Example use cases" gives several more elaborated examples of `ClCon` that have "real life" flavor.
 (But still didactic and concise enough.)

-- The section "Unit test" describes the tests used in the development of the `ClCon` monad.
+- The section "Unit tests" describes the tests used in the development of the `ClCon` monad.
 (The random pipelines unit tests are especially interesting.)

 - The section "Future plans" outlines future directions of development.